I'll pause to let those insane numbers sink in.

 Consider the following:

 How much do you pay when your car breaks down?
-Do you pay with cash or card?
-The average car repair cost is $500 and 1 out of 3 car owners in the U.S. are unable to pay for such unexpected car repairs.
+The average car repair cost is between $500 and $600, according to auto club AAA.

 This is where an emergency fund comes in.
 It's your quick, hassle-free answer to moments like these.
-It's a safeguard against having to forego paying for important expenses or making bad financial decisions.
+It's a safeguard against making bad financial decisions and reducing the stress that comes with large, unexpected expenses.

 How much do you need to save for an emergency fund?